 - Articulation of desired outcomes and potential to impact the community

-The selection process will involve a preliminary review for artistic merit by qualified professionals and a final assessment by a multidisciplinary panel to determine the recommended artist.
+The selection process will involve a preliminary review of artistic merit and project feasibility, followed by interviews of the finalists by a multidisciplinary panel to determine the recommended artist.

 Deadline and Project Period

-The deadline for submission of the online application is TBD.
+The deadline for submission of the online application is March 15, 2018.
 We do not accept applications sent by mail, fax, or email.
-All grant-related activities must take place between July 1, 2016 and June 30, 2017.
+All grant-related activities must take place between July 1, 2018 and June 30, 2019.

 The Application Process